-Both heat sources (boiler and heating elements) can be used at the same time for the desired maximum water heating capability.
-Turning the 120 volt heating element on will usually provide sufficient hot water for most household chores.
+Both heat sources (diesel burner and heating elements) can be used at the same time for the maximum water heating capability.
+Turning only the 120 volt heating element(s) on will usually provide sufficient hot water for most household chores, but may not be sufficient for showering.